TungstenHub/tngt-pages/en/app/brianchon_theorem.md

-Given a hexagon circumscribed around a conic section, its principal diagonals (those connecting opposite vertices) meet in a single point
+Given a hexagon circumscribed around a conic, its principal diagonals (those connecting opposite vertices) meet in a single point

 {{ d3js | brianchon_theorem }}